-The contractor(s) selected to carry out the construction works must be registered by NCA and must have renewed their licences for the current financial year.
+The contractor(s) selected to carry out the construction works must be registered by the National Construction Authority (NCA) and must have renewed their licenses for the current financial year.

 To register the proposed construction project with NCA, the contractor is required to fill a project registration form.
 The form can be downloaded from the NCA website.

 Upon submission of the application, the contractor receives a temporary certificate that testifies the registration is under process.

 They then submit the project registration form to the authority with the below documents:

 - Architect’s practicing certificate

 - Client’s KRA certificate

 An NCA compliance certificate will be issued by the authority.

 A construction project management professional based in Nairobi, Kenya.
 Reach me on: email@example.com